Randomness, Unsolicited Advice -

 No need to picture it regurgitating it's Lyme-filled belly into your bloodstream just yet.

-The quicker you get it out the better - you can use a tick removal tool or some tweezers.
-Grab close to the skin, twist and pull.
+The quicker you get it out the better - you can use a tick removal tool or some fine pointed tweezers.
+Grab as close to the skin as possible and pull straight out.

 If the head is left in, better to dig it out...